 Porbeagle sharks have historically only been encountered in the southern region of the WCPO, essentially only south of 20 S (Regions 5 and 6).
 A decrease in the spatial and temporal occurrence of porbeagle in observed sets is evident in the three Distribution Indicators other than Species-occurrence.
 The porbeagle catch-hotspots have shrunk both in size and intensity over the four pentads; the Proportion-presence and High-CPUE time series for Regions 5 and 6 have declined as much as 90% over the past 15 years.

-- Observer records of hammerhead sharks that include sex and length were extremely limited, the samples were proportionally more juvenilles in the tropical waters around Paupa New Guinea and Fiji. -Oservations of porbeagle sharks are limited to mid-year samples in the waters around Tasmania, where they tend to higher proportions of adults.
+- Observer records of hammerhead sharks that include sex and length were extremely limited, the samples were proportionally more juveniles in the tropical waters around Paupa New Guinea and Fiji. -Observations of porbeagle sharks are limited to mid-year samples in the waters around Tasmania, where they tend to higher proportions of adults.

 Conclusions

-Intrepretation of the distribution indicators is complicated by the influence of changes in fishing effort, potential changes in community composition, obsservational coverage and operational factors influencing selectivity and catchability (e.g. depth and leader material).
+Interpretation of the distribution indicators is complicated by the influence of changes in fishing effort, potential changes in community composition, observational coverage and operational factors influencing selectivity and catchability (e.g. depth and leader material).
 As such, these indicators are best used for identifying the areas in which species-fishery interactions take place, and as supporting information for interpreting other patterns and trends.

 Observed Species Composition Indicator Analyses